Timothy Britten Parker: Background

-Parker was born in Iowa City, Iowa and raised in Cincinnati, Ohio.
+Parker was born in Iowa City, Iowa, the eldest son of Barbara (née Keck) and Stephen Parker.
+They divorced and his mother married Paul Forste, who had been a babysitter to the three Parker children.
+The family moved to Cincinnati, Ohio.
+The Forstes had four more children.

+Parker initially studied, with his sister, at the Cincinnati Ballet on full scholarship.
+His mother, Barbara, said in a 2023 interview that television was "discouraged" and each of her children were encouraged to take a library book with them when leaving the house.
+“The kids got free lunches for a while, which was embarrassing,” she said.
+“But I don’t think that we ever lived in an impoverished situation where there was no culture.”

 He moved to New York City with his family in 1977 as he began pursuing his professional career.
 Toby is one of eight children.
 He has three brothers and four sisters, most of whom also have careers in the entertainment industry, including siblings Sarah Jessica Parker and Pippin Parker.

 Professional career

 In October 1976, Parker made his Broadway debut as an understudy at the Morosco Theatre in a revival of the play The Innocents, adapted and directed by Harold Pinter.

+He and his siblings performed in a touring production of "The Sound of Music."

-In 1978, he was cast in Runaways, which made its Off-Broadway premiere at The Public Theater and later moved to Broadway at the Plymouth Theatre.
+The Family moved to New York City in 1978 and his parents managed his career and that of his siblings.
+That same year, he was cast in Runaways, which made its Off-Broadway premiere at The Public Theater and later moved to Broadway at the Plymouth Theatre.
 He was in the original cast of The Visit at Criterion Center Stage Right in 1992, in which he played the roles of Ottilie Schill, Pedro Cabral, and Wechsler.

 In 1996, he joined Anthony Rapp, Adam Pascal, Daphne Rubin-Vega, Taye Diggs, Wilson Jermaine Heredia, and Idina Menzel in the Broadway cast of Rent.
 His roles included Gordon in "Life Support", the man in "Christmas Bells", Mr. Grey in "La Vie Boheme", and others.
 His voice can be heard on the original Broadway cast recording of Rent.
 He appeared with the rest of the cast to perform "Seasons of Love" and "La Vie Boheme" at the 1996 Tony Awards.
 Among the four awards the show won that evening was a Tony Award for Best Musical.
 The original cast has reunited to celebrate the show's 5th and 10th anniversaries in special one-night concerts.
 Parker joined the original cast at the Final Broadway Production of Rent, where the final cast and original cast sang an encore of "Seasons of Love".

 Since 1991, Parker had a recurring role as a Forensics Technician on Law & Order with Rent co-star Jesse L. Martin.
 His film credits include Marshall Fine in Gold Coast; Bill in The Last Supper; and the M.C./King of Comedy in Joey Breaker.